norydev/NoryDev.github.io/_posts/2024-09-24-from-jquery-to-hotwire-lessons-of-a-successful-migration.md

 I joined [Robin des Fermes](https://www.robindesfermes.ch/) in January 2024, as sole developer, working 2.5 days per week with them.
 The main priorities they gave me were mostly Backend oriented.
 Frontend work wasn't a priority at that time, but soon enough there were features that would involve some Frontend work.

-Robin des Fermes is also a bootstrapped<sup id="sup-1"><a href="#footnotes-1">1</a></sup> company where the resources are scarce: 2.5 days of dev time per week, and we can't waste any money or time on non essentials.
+Robin des Fermes is a bootstrapped<sup id="sup-1"><a href="#footnotes-1">1</a></sup> company where the resources are scarce: 2.5 days of dev time per week, and we can't waste any money or time on non essentials.
 This definitely influenced some of the decisions I made when it comes to Frontend work.

 Now this story is about a successful migration from the original code to Hotwire.
 So let's dive into how it happened.